text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 (c) John's cousin
 ```

 Because there are so many of them, it would be easy for an AI system to just learn to react to the "who" word or the answers with options about jobs/relations.
 However, we also have many such questions in the character identity category, so it should balance things out.

+One lesson from QuAIL for the future is that the unanswerable questions don't naturally get generated with much diversity: the Turkers just go for the easiest factoid question type.
+The instructions and prompts for unanswerable questions should be as diverse as for other question types.